 Increasing participation in disability sport

-Essex Cares Limited (ECL) on-board a local project that has helped harness the positive influence that carers can have in inspiring people with learning disabilities to become more active.
+ECL (Essex Cares Ltd) on-board a local project that has helped harness the positive influence that carers can have in inspiring people with learning disabilities to become more active.

 The ‘supporting me to be active’ pilot programme was launched in Basildon by Sport For Confidence in partnership with Active Essex.

 Lyndsey Barret, co-founder of Sport For Confidence, said: “We have identified that people living with learning disabilities tend to have small support circles, which often includes family members, friends and their carers.

 “We have been working closely with those within these circles to raise awareness of the benefits of keeping active.